-Nylon was produced from chemicals vital to the war effort, and was also needed for parachutes.
+Nylon was also needed for parachutes, and was produced from chemicals vital to the war effort.
 In addition, nylon was used to make rope stronger and to supplement rubber (which was also short) in tire production.
 As a result, the War Production Board (formerly the OPM) commandeered DuPont’s stock of nylon on February 11, 1942.
 From then on, DuPont’s production of nylon went to war materials.

 Collection of Stockings

 Used stockings were also valuable.
-Used silk stockings were made into powder bags for the Navy, and used nylon stockings were melted down and re-spun into nylon thread that could be used for parachutes.
+Used silk stockings were made into powder bags for the Navy, and used nylon stockings were melted down and re-spun into nylon thread for parachute production.
+On November 15, 1942, the War Production Board launched an official collection program for silk and nylon hosiery.
 When stockings developed holes or runs, women were encouraged to turn them in at the hosiery department of their local store.